-As required by Condition 56, Schedule 3 of Development Consent DA 92/97, this MOP/RMP has been submitted to the DPIE, Water NSW, Biodiversity and Conservation Division (BCD), Department of Primary Industries (DPI) and the Muswellbrook Shire Council (MSC) for the purpose of consultation (Section 1.7).
+As required by Condition 56, Schedule 3 of Development Consent DA 92/97, this MOP/RMP has been submitted to the DPIE (Planning and Assessment division), DPIE-Water, DPIE-Biodiversity and Conservation Division (BCD), Department of Primary Industries (DPI) - Agriculture and the Muswellbrook Shire Council (MSC) for the purpose of consultation (Section 1.7).

-This MOP/RMP has been prepared on behalf of MACH Energy by Dr David Freudenberger (whose appointment has been approved by the DPE [letter dated 18/09/18] as a 'suitably qualified and experienced person'), to satisfy the requirements under Condition 56, Schedule 3 of Development Consent DA 92/97.
+This MOP/RMP has been prepared on behalf of MACH Energy by Dr David Freudenberger (whose appointment has been approved by the then DPE [letter dated 18/09/18] as a 'suitably qualified and experienced person'), to satisfy the requirements under Condition 56, Schedule 3 of Development Consent DA 92/97.